learn-co-curriculum/iron-starter-part-one/README.md

 rails server -p 3001
 ```

-We can also run `rspec `just to double check that all of our API tests are passing.
+We can also run `rspec `just to double check that all of the API tests are passing.
 If everything is good to go let's setup the Client server.

 ### Client Server Setup